nitish7562/Docker/Nitish_Docker.md

 ### Always the Same:

 * Build our app recipe once with Docker.
-No matter where i run it, I get the same results, avoiding setup headaches.
+No matter where i run it, I get the same results.

 ### Share and Colaborate: